open-estuary/appbenchmark/README.md

 >  It is required to write new benchmark scripts based on `ansible` framework.
 In addition, some existing old scripts might be changed to `ansible` framework in the future.
 As for test cases based on `ansible` framework, it might be necessary to change some configurations before setting up benchmark test based on real test environment, such as: `ansible/hosts` which specifies test hosts,
 >   and `ansible/group_vars/*` which define variables for this test.
 >
->  In addition, the `run_test.sh` might only provides some basic test guideline, and more tests are still required to
->   be performed manually.

->   In addition, it could run test scripts which are based on `ansible` framework on any client server.
-Usually the client server uses `estuaryapp` or `root` account to login target test servers via ssh without password.
-Therefore it is required to create `estuaryapp` account firstly on target servers and copy the `id_rsa.pub` from client server to target server in order to login without password.

 ## <a name="2">Benchmark Test</a>
 Usually it is only necessary to execute following commands in order to perform benchmark test for each application: